Bad Habits to Kick : Using the visual designers

 Anyway, there are 51 bugs and suggestions that have the phrase "query designer" in them, including Steve's bug.

 If you are using the 2005 version of SSMS, you can right-click a view in Object Explorer and choose "Design" from the context menu.
 Not that you *should*, but you could.
 I recommend against it.
 Instead, use the menu option Script View As > ALTER To > New Query Editor Window.
 The biggest beef I have with the View Designer is that it encourages the use of "features" like SELECT TOP 100 PERCENT … ORDER BY, proliferating the myth that users can then use SELECT * FROM this_view and the results will always be ordered in their defined order.
 It also doesn't support syntax highlighting at all, which can make it a little more challenging to read and maintain the object if you are used to having those visual cues.
-There are several other problems with the View Designer; most notably, it carries forth all of the same bad query re-writing bugs that are present in the Query Designer.
-Surprisingly, there are only 9 active bugs, and 2 suggestions.
+There are several other problems with the View Designer; most notably, it carries forth all of the same bad query re-writing bugs that are present in the Query Designer, and can produce misleading error messages due to either not being caught up on recent T-SQL additions or just using language different from the error you would get in a normal query window.

 Edit Top n Rows